Just trying to love somebody

 Join our team of volunteers and make a difference in the lives of youths & others.
 CTD have a variety of volunteer opportunities available.
 Sign up today!

-Learn more about our programs and how CTD support our community's From education to health care, CTD strive to make a positive difference in our community youths and others-people's lives.
+Learn more about our programs and how CTD support our community's , 30 hours weekly committee hearings, CTD strive to make a positive difference in our community youths and others-people's lives.

 There are many ways to get involved with continuingthedream, Attend one or more of our events, become a member, join a committee.
 CTD will love to have you on board!